Samrat-Shaw/-AIML-Signature-matching-verification/README.md

 click on the project folder
 • All the project files will be imported.
 2. Open MATLAB:
-o Launch MATLAB on your computer.
+Launch MATLAB on your computer.
 Open or Create a New Script:
-o You can open an existing script file or create a new one using the MATLAB Editor.
+You can open an existing script file or create a new one using the MATLAB Editor.
 3. Copy and Paste Code:
-o Copy the entire code from the SignatureProject function provided above.
+ Copy the entire code from the SignatureProject function provided above.
-4. Paste Code in MATLAB Editor: o Paste the copied code into the MATLAB Editor.
+4. Paste Code in MATLAB Editor:
+ Paste the copied code into the MATLAB Editor.
 5. Save the Script:
-o Save the script file with an appropriate name and the .m extension.
+Save the script file with an appropriate name and the .m extension.
 For example, you can save it as SignatureProjectScript.m.
 6. Run the Script:
-o Run the script by clicking the "Run" button in the MATLAB Editor toolbar or by typing run SignatureProjectScript in the Command Window and pressing Enter.
+ Run the script by clicking the "Run" button in the MATLAB Editor toolbar or by typing run SignatureProjectScript in the Command Window and pressing Enter.
 7. Interact with the GUI:
-o Once the script is running, a GUI window titled "SignatureProject" should appear. o Use the buttons labeled "pushbutton1" and "pushbutton2" to load images for comparison. o After selecting the images, click on "pushbutton3" to compare the signatures and determine validity. o The GUI will display a message box indicating whether the signature verification is valid or invalid. o Press "q" on your keyboard to close the GUI and terminate the program.
+ Once the script is running, a GUI window titled "SignatureProject" should appear.
+Use the buttons labeled "pushbutton1" and "pushbutton2" to load images for comparison.
+After selecting the images, click on "pushbutton3" to compare the signatures and determine validity.
+ The GUI will display a message box indicating whether the signature verification is valid or invalid.
+ Press "q" on your keyboard to close the GUI and terminate the program.
-8. Modify Threshold (Optional): o If needed, you can adjust the threshold value in the code (0.4 in the pushbutton3_Callback function) to fine-tune the signature verification criteria.
+8. Modify Threshold (Optional):
+If needed, you can adjust the threshold value in the code (0.4 in the pushbutton3_Callback function) to fine-tune the signature verification criteria.
 6. Press 'q' on your keyboard to quit the program and close the video